Relational, genuine, and effective. Let us support you as you take that important next step!

 Using skills I’ve developed over years working with clients, I’m able to help using the relationship we create as we integrate elements of mindfulness, art therapy, DBT, Brainspotting, and/or somatic work.
 Please reach out if you are interested in beginning this process with me.

-Master’s in Social Work from New Mexico Highlands University
+- Master’s in Social Work from Boston University- 2005

 Gina Otero - Administrative Coordinator